kingsdigitallab/alice-thornton/frontend/posts/blog/2023-03-14-remembrances-encounters-elspeth-graham.md

 then, in the remote hope that something remained with the descendants of Thornton's daughter's family who had owned the manuscripts, I wrote dozens of letters to all Combers listed in Yorkshire telephone directories.
 Nothing emerged.
-Not even a glimmer of a trail, appeared.
+Not even a glimmer of a trail appeared.
 All that I discovered was that Yale University Library did have a 1930s microfilm of Thornton's *Book of Remembrances*.